lorin/booknotes/Becoming-A-Technical-Leader.md

         - I'm not not a manager
 - Part Two: Innovation
     6. The three great obstacles to innovation
-        - Are you aware of waht you had for dessert?
+        - Are you aware of what you had for dessert?
         - Self-blindness: the number one obstacle
         - No-problem syndrome: the number two obstacle
         - Single-solution belief: the number three obstacle